Vertical Jump Measurement — using flight time

 Vertical jumping ability is important for many sports, and there are a plethora of programs for training to increase your vertical jump ability.
 It is important to monitor the changes in your vertical jump, to see if there really are increases.
 The traditional method for assessing vertical jump ability is by measuring jump height using a wall or Vertec device (see description of this method).
 The method described below measures the jump air time using an electrical contact operated system, and from that calculates jump height.
 This is the preferred method when testing for the SPARQ rating system.

-- equipment required: electronic timing mat, such as the Just Jump System, or infrared laser system
+- equipment required: electronic timing mat, such as the Just Jump System, infrared laser system or wearable devices.

 - procedure (see also variations below): Jump height can be calculated using a timing mat or laser system which measures the time the feet are off the mat.
 The athlete stands in socks or bare feet, as still as possible on the mat with weight evenly distributed over both feet.
 Once the mat is reset, the athlete jumps vertically as high as possible using both arms and legs to assist in projecting the body upwards (this method uses the countermovement technique).
 For discussion of other ways to perform this test, see vertical jump techniques).
 The athlete then lands back on the mat with both feet landing at the same time.
 A score of the time in the air, and the calculated vertical jump height is then given.
 Height can be calculated using this formula: jump height = 4.9 x (0.5 x Time)^2 ).
 The best score of at least three attempts is recorded.
 Allow a good rest of approximately 2 minutes between trials.